nyuvis/partial_dependence/README.rst

 Plotting clustering of partial dependence
 ****************************************

-Following we will show the pipeline of functions works.
+Following we will show how the pipeline of functions works.
 Please refer to the inline documentation of the methods for full information.

 You can also run the Jupyter notebook file to have a running example.